-Figure 3: Distribution of the nominal blue shark nominal CPUE data from the Portuguese longline fishery in the Indian Ocean.
+Figure 3: Distribution of the blue shark nominal CPUE data from the Portuguese longline fishery operating in the Indian Ocean.

-On all models tested, the explanatory variables initially used all contributed for explaining part of the deviance of the BSH CPUE variability, as well as the interaction between Area and Season, and therefore those variables were used in the models (Table 2).
-On all the models tested, the variables that contributed more for explaining the deviance were the Ratio, followed by the Year and the Quarter.
+On all models tested, all the explanatory variables used contributed for explaining part of the deviance of the BSH CPUE variability, as well as the interaction between Area and Season, and therefore those variables were used in the models (Table 2).On all the models tested, the variables that contributed most were the Ratio, followed by Quarter and Year, respectively.
 The factors Area and the interaction between Area and Season were significant, but contributed less to the models (Table 2).